 The beach here was very popular for snorkeling.
 The hotel has snorkel masks and fins available for free to guests, which lots of people utilized.

-You will need a car to get around the island!
+There are lots of things to do in Rarotonga with kids!
+You will need a car to get around the island.
 There are buses that run clockwise and counter clockwise, but they aren’t very reliable and we’ve seen people standing at the bus stop for close to an hour waiting for one.
 No thanks!
 So we rented a car that we picked up at the airport, giving us a chance to explore the area off the main drag.
 They drive on the opposite side of the road there from the US, so keep that in mind!
 One of the best beaches in Rarotonga is Muri Beach.
 You can park pretty much in front of any resort there, and just walk to the beach.
 It’s beautiful, not many people and perfect for kids.